 'The Toy Theatre Folk' (The Daily Express, 1 December 1922).

-Nothing is known about the British illustrator Peter Bacon, except that he illustrated the picture story 'The Toy Theatre Folk' for the Daily Express in November-December 1922.
+Peter Bacon was a British illustrator, who illustrated the picture story 'The Toy Theatre Folk' for the Daily Express in November-December 1922.

 The Toy Theatre Folk

-'The Toy Theatre Folk' carries a "Copyright U.S.A." notice, so Peter Bacon might as well be American.
-But on the other hand, some 'Rupert Bear' episodes carry the same byline, and they are as British as can be!
+'The Toy Theatre Folk' carried a "Copyright U.S.A.", which might have led some to believe that "Peter" Bacon was an American.
+However, some 'Rupert Bear' episodes carried the same byline, and they are as British as can be!

 'The Toy Theatre Folk' (The Daily Express, 1 December 1922).